willklein/willkle.in/contents/posts/building-a-user-group.md

 *Do I need to be a "people" person?*

 If you already find it easy to meet new people and bring them together, kudos, you have no excuses.
 If you're the opposite, don't let that stop you.
-Others would probably call me outgoing and social.
-Underneath my friendly exterior is a shy, scared-to-say-hi introvert.
+I may appear outgoing and social, but underneath I'm a shy, scared-to-say-hi introvert.
 I overcome that little by little, and I promise it gets easier with practice.

 Starting and running a group is absolutely rewarding.
 I'll never forget our first meeting; before we had our talks, everyone was absolutely buzzing in conversation.
 I had a hard time getting everyone to settle down so we could begin.
 I was thrilled that people wouldn't stop talking to each other.
 This has been a recurring "problem."

 Starting and running a group can also be exhausting.
-Your other endeavors such as personal projects or open source may suffer; adjust your personal expectations appropriately.
+Other endeavors such as personal projects or open source work may suffer; adjust your personal expectations appropriately.
 Since starting the group, I've seen my peers blog more and start their own open source projects.
 I've seen them produce useful contributions to the community, and at first, I felt inadequate with my own work.
-I might have remained so if not for one of those peers pointing something out.
-He had been doing this work only recently because he had been given the chance to talk to others when it was only an idea.
-Because of the community we've built up, we are seeing more of us get involved in blogging, open source, and personal projects.
+Then one of those peers pointed something out.
+He had been publishing more work because he was given the chance to talk to others when it was only an idea.
+Because of the community we've built up, we are seeing more of us get involved in open source and writing blog articles.

 Hopefully I've convinced you of the value of local developer communities along the way.
-If you already attend or know of a user group that fits you, realize what it means to not only you, but others, that you attend and stay involved.
+If you already attend or know of a user group that fits you, realize what it means not only to you, but to others, that you attend and stay involved.
 If your area lacks support in a given technology area, do something about it.
 It doesn't take any special skills, just the desire to share and learn with others.